“I need to hire new team members for snow removal, but how do I find the right crew?”

 - Posting on job boards such as LinkedIn and Craigslist

 - Passing out flyers at local colleges and tech schools

-- Putting up flyers at churches and community centers
+- Put up flyers at churches and community centers

-- Asking hardware and equipment suppliers if they know of anyone suited for the job
+- Ask hardware and equipment suppliers if they know of anyone suited for the job

 Reaching out to your friends and family for referrals is probably the most promising choice… however, hiring friends and family is a whole other ballgame — we’ll discuss this more later.